Unmolding Your Cake

 2. Use the Right Nonstick Spray

-When I am baking a cake, I prefer to use nonstick spray that is specially formulated for baking.
+When baking a cake, I prefer to use nonstick spray specially formulated for baking.
 I use generic and brand names interchangeably with the same results as long as it is the baking formula.
 The nonstick spray formulated for baking contains flour.
 The flour dust prevents the batter from sitting directly on the grease.
-The separation between the grease and the batter minimizes the chance of the grease merging into the batter.
+Separating the grease and the batter minimizes the chance of the grease merging into the batter.
 Therefore, the baking formula is better equipped to prevent the batter from sticking to the pan.